 Nottingham is a city with a rich history, best known for the legend of Robin Hood.
 It boasts a combined student population of 60,000+, contributing to a dynamic and diverse community.
 Nottingham stands out as an ideal city for students with its rich academic offerings and student life.
 The University of Nottingham is ranked 100th in the QS World University Rankings 2024.
 It draws students from all over the globe.
 The city's affordable cost of living, which is 30% lower than London's, makes it an attractive destination for students seeking quality education without breaking the bank.
 Nottingham has a strong public transportation system.
 Buses and trams make it easy to reach campuses.
 You can also explore the city's cultural and recreational spots.
 Nottingham has historic landmarks, green areas, and lively nightlife.
 This mix gives students a rich experience.
 It helps them grow personally and succeed academically.
 You will be able to explore the major areas and cities like Loughborough, Derby, and Radford.
 Nottingham, recognised for its rich heritage and as a bustling hub for students, is the perfect backdrop for Deakins Place Nottingham student accommodation.

 Deakins Place Nottingham has many student housing choices to fit different needs.
 Students can choose from varied room types such as ensuite gold plus, ensuite silver plus, ensuite bronze plus, studio silver plus, and studio gold plus.
-Each living space has a communal kitchen and a small double bed for comfort.
-It includes an en-suite bathroom with shower, toilet, and a basin for privacy.
-There’s also a wardrobe for storage and a personal study space with desk and chair.
+Ensuite rooms have access to a communal kitchen, while studios include a private kitchenette.
+There is a small double bed for comfort.
+It includes an en-suite bathroom with a shower, toilet, and a basin for privacy.
+There’s also a wardrobe for storage and a personal study space with a desk and chair.

 Living at Deakins Place puts you a short hop from Nottingham’s main campuses.
 Nottingham Trent University is about an 8-minute drive, and the University of Nottingham is roughly 7 minutes drive away, so commuting is quick.
 Deakins Place, Nottingham, is ideal for those who want to immerse themselves in the energy and spirit of this diverse metropolis.
 With the city's most popular academic institutions just outside your door, Student Roost Deakins Place serves as a prime location for students of the University of Law and the Confetti Institute of Creative Technologies.
 Enjoy the bustling student vibe with many restaurants, bars, cafes, and stores to make your student life convenient and exciting.

 Students can enjoy the nearby Bohemian Quarter.
 It has indie shops, cosy cafes like The Pudding Pantry and The Coffee House of Nottingham.
 There are also student-favorite places to eat, like Annie's Burger Shack, which serves comfort food.
 For evening fun, Rock City and The Bodega are great spots.
 They both feature live music and are perfect for a night out with friends.
 Pubs like Ye Olde Trip to Jerusalem, England's oldest inn, and The Canalhouse are perfect for relaxing after class.
 You can find daily needs at grocery stores near you, like Tesco Express and Sainsbury's Local.
-Health and wellness needs are catered to by Cripps Health Centre, ensuring peace of mind when it comes to medical care.
+University of Nottingham students may be eligible to register with Cripps Health Centre on campus.

 The student accommodation in Nottingham is remarkably well-connected with several public transport stops nearby.
 You can hop on at Bridlington Street (RA26), Gregory Boulevard (RA31), Gregory Boulevard (RA47), and Gregory Boulevard (RA25).
 You can also board buses from Mount Street (Stop M6) and Maid Marian Way (Stop M1).
-Student Roost Deakins place is close to various train station stops, like the Nottingham Railway Station.
+The property is also within reach of Nottingham railway station.
 Students at Deakins Place will find it easy to access transport services.
 This is great for daily commutes to the university and exploring Nottingham.
 Embrace the ease of student living with every journey just moments away from your doorstep.

 Dual occupancies are subject to an additional weekly charge of £20 and will be applicable to studios (To be eligible for dual occupancy, both residents must be students).